paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-018-watershed-protection-and-flood-prevention.md

 (2) **Federal construction; request by local organization** — Except as to the installation of works of improvement on Federal lands, the Secretary shall not construct or enter into any contract for the construction of any structure: Provided, That, if requested to do so by the local organization, the Secretary may enter into contracts for the construction of structures.

-(3) **Transmission of certain plans to Congress** — Whenever the estimated Federal contribution to the construction cost of works of improvement in the plan for any watershed or subwatershed area shall exceed $5,000,000 or the works of improvement include any structure having a total capacity in excess of twenty-five hundred acre-feet, the Secretary shall transmit a copy of the plan and the justification therefor to the Congress through the President.
+(3) **Transmission of certain plans to Congress** — Whenever the estimated Federal contribution to the construction cost of works of improvement in the plan for any watershed or subwatershed area shall exceed $25,000,000 or the works of improvement include any structure having a total capacity in excess of twenty-five hundred acre-feet, the Secretary shall transmit a copy of the plan and the justification therefor to the Congress through the President.

-(4) **Transmission of certain plans and recommendations to Congress** — Any plans for works of improvement involving an estimated Federal contribution to construction costs in excess of $5,000,000 or including any structure having a total capacity in excess of twenty-five hundred acre-feet (a) which includes works of improvement for reclamation or irrigation, or which affects public or other lands or wildlife under the jurisdiction of the Secretary of the Interior, (b) which includes Federal assistance for goodwater 11 So in original.
-Probably should be “floodwater”. detention structures, (c) which includes features which may affect the public health, or (d) which includes measures for control or abatement of water pollution, shall be submitted to the Secretary of the Interior, the Secretary of the Army, the Secretary of Health and Human Services, or the Administrator of the Environmental Protection Agency, respectively, for his views and recommendations at least thirty days prior to transmission of the plan to the Congress through the President.
+(4) **Transmission of certain plans and recommendations to Congress** — Any plans for works of improvement involving an estimated Federal contribution to construction costs in excess of $25,000,000 or including any structure having a total capacity in excess of twenty-five hundred acre-feet (a) which includes works of improvement for reclamation or irrigation, or which affects public or other lands or wildlife under the jurisdiction of the Secretary of the Interior, (b) which includes Federal assistance for floodwater detention structures, (c) which includes features which may affect the public health, or (d) which includes measures for control or abatement of water pollution, shall be submitted to the Secretary of the Interior, the Secretary of the Army, the Secretary of Health and Human Services, or the Administrator of the Environmental Protection Agency, respectively, for his views and recommendations at least thirty days prior to transmission of the plan to the Congress through the President.
 The views and recommendations of the Secretary of the Interior, the Secretary of the Army, the Secretary of Health and Human Services, and the Administrator of the Environmental Protection Agency, if received by the Secretary prior to the expiration of the above thirty-day period, shall accompany the plan transmitted by the Secretary to the Congress through the President.

 (5) **Rules and regulations** — Prior to any Federal participation in the works of improvement under this chapter, the President shall issue such rules and regulations as he deems necessary or desirable to carry out the purposes of this chapter, and to assure the coordination of the work authorized under this chapter and related work of other agencies, including the Department of the Interior and the Department of the Army.

 ### Statutory Notes

 #### Amendments
+2018—Subd.
+(3).
+Pub.
+L. 115–141, § 761(b)(1), substituted “$25,000,000” for “$5,000,000”.

+Subd.
+(4).
+Pub.
+L. 115–334 substituted “Secretary of Health and Human Services” for “Secretary of Health, Education, and Welfare” in two places and, in item (b), substituted “floodwater” for “goodwater”.

+Pub.
+L. 115–141, § 761(b)(2), substituted “$25,000,000” for “$5,000,000”.

 1981—Subd.
 (3).
 Pub.
 L. 97–98, § 1512(e), substituted “$5,000,000” for “$1,000,000”.

 Subd.
 (4).
 Pub.
 L. 97–98, § 1512(f), substituted “$5,000,000” for “$1,000,000”.